gurkeetsingh/comptia-linux--notes/ch4-ManagingLinuxUserAndGroups.md

 - The `passwd` utility allows you or root to change your password and allows a system administrator to manage password aging.
 - a user can change their own password by executing the command `passwd`
 - root can change other user password using the command `passwd <username>`
+- `useradd -r name` is used to create a system user account

 `/etc/default/useradd`: